MurcielagoMorado/HACS-Fallout4/README.md

 # This code is meant to assist with Fallout 3 and 4's hacking minigame.

 # Getting Started
-Just download and run the HACS-final.exe file, and it'll prompt you through how it works!
+Just download and run the HACS-final.exe file.
+HACS runs in the terminal, and was built to run on my own machine (Windows Powershell).
+Once you start, it'll prompt you through the process!

 # the minigame works as follows:
 - a random word is chosen as the correct keyword, with its difficulty affecting the length of the word.